 - Absences which have never been properly explained

-Being on time for school is important to your child's education.
+Being on time is important to your child's education.
 If a child is persistently late, they miss the start of lessons which may have a negative impact on their learning, confidence and self-esteem.
 Lateness disrupts your child, their class and the staff working with them.
-School begins at 8.45, when the children come into school.
-Classroom doors close at 8.50, after which time children should enter through the main office.
-If children arrive at school after 8:50 then they are classed as being late.
+School begins at 8.45, when the children come into the academy.
+Classroom doors close at 8.50, after which time children should enter through the academy office.
+If children arrive at the academy after 8:50 then they are classed as being late.

 Being 5 minutes late every day will result in your child losing around three learning days a year.

 Being 15 minutes late every day equates to having two complete weeks off a year.